Residents warned to stay home amid ongoing disorder in Leeds suburb

 There is a “large” police presence in the area – but no injuries have yet been reported, West Yorkshire Police said.

+Home Secretary Yvette Cooper said in a post on X: “I am appalled at the shocking scenes and attacks on police vehicles & public transport in Leeds tonight.
+Disorder of this nature has no place in our society.”

+Mayor of West Yorkshire Tracy Brabin also took to social media to thank emergency services, adding: “I’m reassured no-one has been seriously injured but suggest those who are using this to inflame community tensions to think again.”

-Officers were called to an incident at an address in Luxor Street at 5pm on Thursday where they found an “ongoing disturbance” involving agency workers and children.
+Officers were called to an incident at an address in Luxor Street at 5pm on Thursday where they found an “ongoing disturbance” involving agency workers and children, according to police.

 More people started to attend the location and the agency workers and children were taken to a safe place.